aspose-ocr/Aspose.OCR-Documentation/net/developer-guide/perform-ocr-on-selected-areas-of-an-image/_index.md

 ---

 ## **Perform OCR on selected areas of an image**
 Aspose.OCR for .NET provides the option to specify the areas for recognizing text in pixels.
-For this, the API provides the overloaded version of the [RecognizePage](https://apireference.aspose.com/ocr/net/aspose.ocr.asposeocr/recognizeimage/methods/6) method that takes the image path and the array of [Rectangle](https://docs.microsoft.com/en-gb/dotnet/api/system.drawing.rectangle?view=netcore-3.1) as parameters.
+For this, the API provides the overloaded version of the [RecognizePage](https://apireference.aspose.com/ocr/net/aspose.ocr.asposeocr/recognizeimage/methods/5) method that takes the image path and the RecognitionSettings object with array of [Rectangle](https://docs.microsoft.com/en-gb/dotnet/api/system.drawing.rectangle?view=netcore-3.1) as parameters.
 The following code snippet demonstrates recognizing text in specified rectangles.

-{{< gist "aspose-com-gists" "dad6b4a35169ed7893fd376e819d7626" "Examples-CSharp-PerformingandManagingOCR-PrepareRectangles-1.cs" >}}
 ## **Perform OCR on a specific rectangle**
 The following code snippet demonstrates how to perform OCR operation on a specific rectangle area of the image.

+{{< highlight csharp >}}
+...

+	// For complete examples and data files, please go to https://github.com/aspose-ocr/Aspose.OCR-for-.NET
+	// The path to the documents directory. string dataDir = RunExamples.GetDataDir_OCR();

+	// Initialize an instance of AsposeOcr
+	AsposeOcr api = new AsposeOcr();

+	// Recognize image
+	RecognitionResult result = api.RecognizeImage(image, new RecognitionSettings
+		RecognitionAreas = new List<Rectangle>()
+		{
+			new Rectangle(1,3,400,70),
+			new Rectangle(1,72,400,70)
+		});

+	// Display the recognized text
+	Console.WriteLine(result.RecognitionText);
-{{< gist "aspose-com-gists" "dad6b4a35169ed7893fd376e819d7626" "Examples-CSharp-PerformingandManagingOCR-RecognizeTextFromSpecificRectangle-1.cs" >}}
+{{< /highlight >}}